cbhowell/VEWS-WhitePaper/README.md

-# VEWS-WhitePaper
+# Vehicle Early Warning System - WhitePaper
-This repository was created to show a white paper project for a computer architecture class at SLCC.
+This repository showcases the final project for CSIS-2810 (Computer Architecture) for Salt Lake Community College.